19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/{AOE} Area of Effect.md

 ## Auras

 An aura is the default term for an area of effect.
 The term is specifically non-geometrical so that it can apply to whatever method you use to represent the geometry of your game.
+Creatures and objects inside an aura are affected unless the effect specifies only creatures instead of targets.

 All examples will use a 15 foot aura effect.

 ### Measurement (Default)

 In a measurement system, a spell that "creates a 15 foot aura on a point you can see within range" creates a sphere with a 15 foot radius whose origin is the chosen point.
-Creatures and objects within 15 feet are effected.
+Creatures and objects within 15 feet are affected.

 ### Gridded